cvickery/scrollable_tables/README.md

 ## Usage

 - Put *scrollable_tables.js* in a known location, and load it from the page’s HTML:

   `  <script src="./scrollable_tables.js"></script>`

   The *adjust_tables()* function will ... _adjust the scrollable tables!_ ... when the page loads or is
   resized.

 ## Known Limitations

 - The code does not take border widths into account.
-If they are different in the heading rows and rows, there will be visible misalignments.
+If they are different in the heading and body rows, there will be visible misalignments.

 - The code examines only the first row of the table body and does not currently support the